Searcher0/CP317-Project/README.md

 Project Name: Grocery Guru

 Requirements to Run:
-Must have npm installed.
+Must have npm installed. (https://nodejs.org/en)
 Must get chromedriver that is compatible with your chrome version. (needed for running scrappers) https://googlechromelabs.github.io/chrome-for-testing/

-Firs
+Then:
 pip install -r requirements.txt

 For Backend Setup: